 During President-elect Donald Trump’s run for president, and in the month since the election, he has brought up the subject of limiting or revoking the right to U.S. Citizenship.
 In 2015, he stated he wanted to end birthright citizenship for people born of undocumented parents.
-Then, post-election, he proposed that Americans who protest government policies by burning the flag should spend a year in jail or lose citizenship as punishment.
-Such statements have ultimately raised the question for many: can the U.S. government simply deny or revoke citizenship, even if you were born in the United States?
+Then, post-election, he proposed that Americans who protest Government policies by burning the flag should spend a year in jail or lose citizenship as punishment.
+Such statements have ultimately raised the question for many: can the U.S. Government simply deny or revoke citizenship, even if you were born in the United States?

 The 14th Amendment to the Constitution states that all persons born in the United States are automatically U.S. citizens.
 This includes those born in certain incorporated U.S. territories.
 Additionally, under the Immigration and Nationality Act (INA), those born abroad to a U.S. citizen parent or parents may also derive U.S. citizenship at birth.
-The U.S. Supreme Court has ruled in the past that the Constitution does not permit the government to take a person’s citizenship against his or her will.
+The U.S. Supreme Court has ruled in the past that the Constitution does not permit the Government to take a person’s citizenship against their will.
 Thus, a major overhaul of the U.S. Constitution or possibly a bill to limit or modify the rights of citizenship would have to be passed and subsequently withstand challenge in the Supreme Court to change any of the above.

 For all U.S. citizens, by birth or naturalization, revocation of citizenship is not a simple process.
 A person must voluntarily take action on their own that expresses an intent to give up their citizenship, such as:

 - Naturalization or swearing allegiance to another country after the age of 18;

 - Serving in the armed forces of a foreign country engaged in hostilities with the U.S;

 - Formally renouncing citizenship on a Department of State form before a consular or diplomatic officer;

 - Written renunciation during a state of war; or